mtytyx/Steam-Debloat/README.md

 ---

 <p align="center">
-  Made with ❤️ by the Steam Debloat Team
+  Made with ❤️ by my
 </p>